timescale/docs/timescaledb/tutorials/nyc-taxi-cab/query-iot.md

 ## What kind of trips are going to and from airports

 There are two primary airports in the dataset: John F. Kennedy airport, or JFK, is represented by rate code 2; Newark airport, or EWR, is represented by rate code 3.

 Information about the trips that are going to and from the two airports is useful for city planning, as well as for organizations like the NYC Tourism Bureau.

-This section shows you how to contruct a query that returns trip information for trips going only to the new main airports.
+This section shows you how to construct a query that returns trip information for trips going only to the new main airports.

 ### Finding what kind of trips are going to and from airports